Garmin epix Pro (Gen 2) Sapphire Edition (47mm) vs Samsung Galaxy Watch 8 Classic

 Which one is better?

-The Garmin epix Pro (Gen 2) Sapphire Edition (47mm) is the better buy for most people - its 16-day battery life crushes the Samsung Galaxy Watch 8 Classic's 49 hours.
-That said, grab the Samsung if you want a stylish watch with a rotating bezel and a bit more storage at 64GB.
+The Garmin epix Pro (Gen 2) Sapphire Edition (47mm) is the better buy for most people - its impressive 16-day battery life crushes the Galaxy Watch 8 Classic's 49 hours.
+That said, grab the Galaxy Watch 8 Classic if you need a lighter, more traditional smartwatch experience with its rotating bezel and 64GB storage.

 Who should buy each?

-Choose the Garmin epix Pro (Gen 2) Sapphire Edition (47mm) if: you need long battery life for multi-day adventures, prefer a similar-weight design for workouts, or want advanced health metrics.
-(2.47 oz weight, 32 GB storage)
+Choose the Garmin epix Pro (Gen 2) Sapphire Edition (47mm) if: you need an unbeatable 16-day battery life, prioritize outdoor features like the built-in flashlight, or want advanced health metrics tracking.

-Choose the Samsung Galaxy Watch 8 Classic if: you want a physical rotating bezel for easy navigation, need a watch for daily use with great display brightness, or prefer a traditional watch design.
+Choose the Samsung Galaxy Watch 8 Classic if: you love the physical rotating bezel for navigation, prefer a premium look with stainless steel, or want a smartwatch that integrates seamlessly with your Galaxy phone.
 (2.24 oz weight, 64 GB storage)

 Conclusion